2004seraph/SET08103/README.md

 ### Evidence

 Very long results have been reduced to the beginning and ending dozen or so.
+The command has been included for you to reproduce it yourself.

 | ID | Name                                                                                                                                                     | Met | Screenshot                                                                                                                |
 |----|----------------------------------------------------------------------------------------------------------------------------------------------------------|-----|---------------------------------------------------------------------------------------------------------------------------|